dotps1/dotps1.github.io/_posts/2018-01-22-brewing-your-own-brewpi.md

 5. Wack enter again to confirm.
 6. Say `n` (no) to check for the firmware you already did this with when you flashed the hex file to the Arduino Uno.

 Now if you go back to the web interface, in the top right, the script will be _running_ (this may take a few minutes).
+Now, the only thing left to do is identify and configure your temperature probes, to do this go to the maintenance panel (top right).